 A lawyer who receives on an unauthorized basis materials of an adverse party that she knows to be privileged or confidential should, upon recognizing the privileged or confidential nature of the materials, either refrain from reviewing such materials or review them only to the extent required to determine how appropriately to proceed; she should notify her adversary's lawyer that she has such materials and should either follow instructions of the adversary's lawyer with respect to the disposition of the materials, or refrain from using the materials until a definitive resolution of the proper disposition of the materials is obtained from a court.

-Notwithstanding the Rules of Professional Conduct, the Opinions of the ABA, and/or other jurisdiction's ethics opinions, the Lawyer's Creed taken by each Mississippi Lawyer sets standards adopted by the Board of Bar Commissioners of The Mississippi Bar for governing a lawyer's actions in his association with his fellow professionals and clients.
+Notwithstanding the Rules of Professional Conduct, the Opinions of the ABA, and/or other jurisdiction's ethics opinions, the Lawyer's Creed was adopted by the Board of Bar Commissioners of The Mississippi Bar for governing a lawyer's actions in his association with his fellow professionals and clients.
 The Creed is the basis upon which every attorney in Mississippi should be bound.
-It states, in part, " I recognize that my conduct is not governed solely by the Code of Professional Responsibility, but also by standards of fundamental decency."
+The Creed pledges to opposing parties and their counsel fairness, integrity, and civility.

 This Committee believes that fundamental decency requires that an attorney in possession of an opposing party's attorney-client communications for which the attorney-client privilege has not been intentionally waived should advise opposing counsel of the fact of its disclosure, regardless of the specific facts surrounding disclosure.
 We adopt language used by the Utah State Bar in Ethics Advisory Opinion No. 99-01 which says: